assist-iot/assist-iot-documentation/docs/source/verticals/cybersecurity/cybersecurity_monitoring_enabler.rst

 ***************

-There is a recomended hardware requeriments for the SIEM is:
+There is a recomended hardware requeriments for the SIEM:

-- 2Cpu
+- 2CPU
-- 8Gb Ram
+- 8Gb RAM
-- 1TB Storage
+- 1TB SSD

 and the recomended hardware requeriments for the SOAR as follows:

-- 2Cpu
+- 2CPU
-- 16Gb Ram
+- 16GB RAM
-- 1TB Storage
+- 1TB SSD

 The enabler is build to run in a K8S environment and the creation is prepared to be autonomous in such a working system.